h2r/ein/doc/language.md

 Back includes looping and condition constructs.

 `ift` takes two arguments and prints if its argument is true.
-Ein casts words to booleans followin C's semantics, so zero is false, and all other values are true (including the empty string).
+Ein casts words to booleans following C's semantics, so zero is false, and all other values are true (including the empty string).

 This version prints "hello":